ssstra/nextjs-blog/posts/zetc.md

 **ssxrs.dev**.

-This site uses React/NextJS and relies on access to Google Fonts.
-This site runs on NodeJS & Nginx and hosting on Ubuntu is provided by Digital Ocean.
+This site uses React, NextJS, and NodeJS, and relies on access to Google Fonts.
+Hosting is provided by Digital Ocean.

 Content © Shane Strachan, 2021.